 The official ID and Oxford Down ear mark must be recorded for each lamb alongside its sire and dam information in the breeder's lambing book.

-A contact list for ear tag suppliers in the UK can be found by clicking here: List of Ear Tag suppliers
+A contact list for ear tag suppliers in the UK with suggested tags is given here: List of Ear Tag suppliers